mohamedelziat50/attendance-automation-MSP/README.md

 Attendance data gathering for technical sessions at Misr International University, including MSP Tech Club, was time-consuming and error-prone.
 This tool automates the process by:

-- Accepting Google Forms CSV exports as input (see [CSV Format Requirements](#-csv-format-requirements) below; works with any CSV file containing the required headers)
+- Accepting Google Forms CSV exports as input (see [CSV Format Requirements](#-csv-format-requirements) below; works with any CSV file containing the required headers; a [Google Forms Template is available here](https://docs.google.com/forms/d/19Yr79Zj9nwbu76-deXBJqYttGGCyzbok7AIZX19zFtM/template/preview))
 - Validating and normalizing data (course code, time, university ID, etc.)
 - Exporting formatted Word/PDF documents as required by the university
 - Handling edge cases and missing data with clear validation logs